-Jordan Friedman enters his seventh year as an assistant coach at Rowan in 2025, having joined the Rowan staff in 2019 after a four-year playing career with the Profs.
+Jordan Friedman marks his eighth year as an assistant coach at Rowan in 2026, having joined the Rowan staff in 2019 after a four-year playing career with the Profs.

-While on staff, Friedman has been part of Rowan’s teams that have compiled a 162-59 record in five seasons while making their mark nationally.
-The Profs captured the NJAC title in 2021 and have appeared in six consecutive NCAA Regionals.
-The 2021 squad won the NCAA Marietta Regional and advanced to the Division III College World Series, while the Profs made back-to-back trips to the NCAA Super Regional in 2022 and 2023.
+While on staff, Friedman has been a part of Rowan's squads that have compiled a 162-59 record in the last five seasons while making their mark nationally.
+The Profs advanced to the Division III College World Series in 2021 and 2025 and have advanced to the NCAA Super Regionals three times in the last four years.

 A right-handed pitcher, Friedman played for Rowan’s teams from 2015 to 2018 that reached the NCAA Regionals twice and won the NJAC Championship in 2018.
 A team captain, he went 1-1 with a 1.96 ERA in 2018, while registering four saves in 16 appearances.
 Friedman had 10 strikeouts in 23 innings while holding the opponents to a .169 batting average.